Board of Trustees

 Mr. South holds a B.A. in American Studies from Cornell University and an MBA from the Darden Graduate School of Business Administration at the University of Virginia.
 He is a Chartered Financial Analyst (CFA) charter holder and a member of the CFA Society of Philadelphia.
 Mr. South is married with two children.

 Dr. Noah Tennant, Ex-officio

 Chief Executive Officer, Boys’ Latin of Philadelphia

 Dr. Noah Tennant has been an educator and administrator for nearly twenty years.
 He received his undergraduate degree in English Education and Linguistics from the University of Delaware, a Master of Arts degree in Educational Administration from the Teachers College at Columbia University, and a Doctoral degree in Educational Leadership from the University of Pennsylvania.
 Dr. Tennant began his career in education in New Jersey as a teacher in the Westfield School District.
-There he rose to the positions of Assistant Principal and then Director of Guidance.
+There he rose to the positions of Assistant Principal and Acting Director of Guidance.
 For five years, Dr. Tennant was Principal of Haddonfield Middle School, where he established an exemplary record of achievement as a school leader.
 Dr. Tennant joined Boys’ Latin of Philadelphia in 2011, serving first as Principal of the High School and now as Chief Executive Officer.
 Dr. Tennant is a Neubauer Fellow and was recognized by Philadelphia Style Magazine as a “face of Philly’s educational future”.
 He resides in New Jersey with his wife Amanda and three children.